the-draupnir-project/draupnir-documentation/docs/bot/setup_selfbuild.md

 :::tip

-This guide is for experianced system administrators.
+This guide is for experienced system administrators.
 The recomended installation method is [using Docker with systemd](./systemd).

 :::